Compcepts/TaxiRouter/README.md

             ii.
 You can choose how you want to implement these functions with your choice of sensors and motors - just make sure you can guarantee proper movement along your map.
+        7. To run server, run the pathfinder object file
+        8. To run the cart, run the command 'python3 pythsock <cart_index>'

     NOTE:
         When making your map, it needs to be made as a grid, and your cart must